12 YEARS AND COUNTING

 Success in Cambridge qualifications often give students admission to the world’s best universities – in the US, Australia, Canada, Germany and beyond.

 Each year, TOLIS applies to be recognized as a Blue Flag school and in 2016 earned five stars, which is the top level.
 Completely powered with solar panels, TOLIS also frequently participates in local environmental projects, like beach clean-ups, tree-planting and park restoration.
-The effort of documenting sustainable practices involves all grades, and each class has a representative that encourages good habits like zero-waste snacks, bringing your own water bottle, cutting back on paper waste, turning off lights and avoiding the waste of water.
+The effort of documenting sustainable practices involves all grades, and each class has a representative that encourages good habits like zero-waste snacks, bringing your own water bottle, cutting back on paper waste, turning off lights and conserving water.
 It also has Costa Rica´s Red Cross certificate.

 AN INTERNATIONAL VIEWPOINT

-TOLIS promotes its international focus with a number of events and traditions, from cultural exchanges to shared projects that crosses borders.
+TOLIS promotes its international focus with a number of events and traditions, from cultural exchanges to shared projects that cross borders.
 Its student body is also diverse, with more than 20 countries represented, while teachers come from the US, Canada, England, Taiwan, Argentina, Colombia and of course, Costa Rica.

 Each year, teachers look for interests that students can share not only as a class, but with children from another culture.
 We encourage teachers and students to reach out to other schools, and share the results of their project.